 By giving the rats similar experiences with differing intervals between them — one that used a light and tone stimulus and another that involved physical stimulus — they were able to track the mPFC’s neuronal activity for up to four weeks and concluded the neurons initially code the memories of the experiences in the same way, but eventually drop the minor details.

-“This experiment revealed that groups of neurons in the mPFC initially encode both the unique and shared features of the stimuli in a similar way,” said lead author Mark Morrissey in the release.
+“This experiment revealed that groups of neurons in the mPFC initially encode both the unique and shared features of the stimuli in a similar way,” adds lead author Mark Morrissey.
 “However, over the course of a month, the coding becomes more sensitive to the shared features and less sensitive to the unique features, which become lost.”